maxhbr/zephyr-rail/README.md

 - Electronics
   - Control of the Stepper Motor
   - Control of the Camera
+    - Ideas: IR does no longer work with A7Rv, so  maybe use the trigger cable or USB or bluetooth?
+  - 12v -> 5v conversation to power the MCU
+  - Ideas:
+    - limit switches and positioning
 ## Details
 ### Firmware
 The firmware is written with zephyr.
 The code is in [./app](./app).